JarbasAl/LILACS/lilacs/blog/4-LILACS-context.md

 # Availability Changes

 The same input cues may be abundant in some situations and missing in others.
 Most often this happens in uncontrolled conditions: for example, results of video analysis may be unavailable if users bypass a camera.
 Social factors may cause incomplete data, too: if it is polite to stay silent, audio cues will be unavailable.

-A context will received the parsed data from the understanding step, and it can then manipulate that data

-Each context object returns mutated data, and optionally some bias to influence the final decision

-    def execute(self, data=None):
-        for change in self.accuracy_changes:
-            data, emotions = change.execute(data)
-            self.emotions += emotions
-        for change in self.availability_changes:
-            data, emotions = change.execute(data)
-            self.emotions += emotions
-        for change in self.influence_changes:
-            data, emotions = change.execute(data)
-            self.emotions += emotions
-        for change in self.meaning_changes:
-            data, emotions = change.execute(data)
-            self.emotions += emotions
-        return data, self.emotions

 What kind of contexts can LILACS track automatically?